maxlath/wikibase-edit/docs/how_to.md

 Rules:
 * All parameters can either be set in `generalConfig` or `requestConfig`, except `userAgent` which can only be set in `generalConfig`
 * Credentials must not be defined on both `generalConfig` and `requestConfig`

+### Bot
+The `bot` flag will mark your edits as made by a [bot account](https://www.wikidata.org/wiki/Wikidata:Bots)

+### Maxlag
+See [`maxlag` parameter documentation](https://www.mediawiki.org/wiki/Manual:Maxlag_parameter).
+If the Wikibase server returns a `maxlag` error, the request will automatically be re-executed after the amount of seconds recommended by the Wikibase server via the `Retry-After` header.
+This automatic retry can be disabled by setting `autoRetry` to `false` in the general config or the request config.

 ### OAuth setup tip
 :warning: If you are going for the OAuth setup, beware of the doc [footnotes](https://www.mediawiki.org/wiki/OAuth/For_Developers#Notes): make sure to use the right URLs before loosing hours at a `invalid signature` error message.
 You may use this [working implementation](https://github.com/inventaire/inventaire/blob/3dbec57/server/controllers/auth/wikidata_oauth.coffee) as reference.